valyd8chain/dockerized-harmony-node/README.md

 # <a name="Disclaimer">Disclaimer</a>
 Use this at your own risk!
 This project is a proof of concept and experiment.
 The Harmony Team does not recommend running containerized nodes on their network due to the additional computational overhead.
 Your node may underperform, lose blocks, or fall of of sync if you use this without sufficient hardware.

-I don't consider myself a Docker pro by any means, so if you have ideas to better this project, please feel free to reach out and/or submit a PR!
+I don't consider myself a Docker pro by any means, so if you have ideas to better this project, please feel free to reach out and/or submit a issue or PR!

+# <a name="Support">Support</a>
+If you would like to support this project, there's a few things you can do:
+1) Delegate to our Harmony ONE Validator [here](https://staking.harmony.one/validators/mainnet/one1f4ss7ekhd0jupg5w78s333ejw3ugrrumpjw6ja).
+Our validator node runs in Docker using this repository, so staking with us supports our validator node and thus supports this project.
+2) Contribute your knowledge to this project by opening issues and pull requests to make it better